Guo Shoujing: Career

 At 20, Guo became a hydraulic engineer.
 In 1251, as a government official, he helped repair a bridge over the Dahuoquan River.
 Kublai realized the importance of hydraulic engineering, irrigation, and water transport, which he believed could help alleviate uprisings within the empire, and sent Liu Bingzhong and his student Guo to look at these aspects in the area between Dadu (now Beijing or Peking) and the Yellow River.
 To provide Dadu with a new supply of water, Guo had a 30 km channel built to bring water from the Baifu spring in the Shenshan Mountain to Dadu, which required connecting the water supply across different river basins, canals with sluices to control the water level.
-The Grand Canal, which linked the river systems of the Yangtze, the Huai, and the Huang since the early 7th century, was repaired and extended to Dadu in 1292–93 with the use of corvée (unpaid labor).
+The Grand Canal, which linked the river systems of the Yangtze, the Huai, and the Huang since the early 7th century, was repaired and extended to Dadu in 1292–93 with the use of corvée.
 After the success of this project, Kublai Khan sent Guo off to manage similar projects in other parts of the empire.
 He became the chief advisor of hydraulics, mathematics, and astronomy for Kublai Khan.

 Guo began to construct astronomical observation devices.
 He has been credited with inventing the gnomon, the square table, the abridged or simplified armilla, and a water powered armillary sphere called the Ling Long Yi.
 The gnomon is used to measure the angle of the sun, determine the seasons, and is the basis of the sundial, but Guo Shoujing revised this device to become much more accurate and improved the ability to tell time more precisely.
 The square table was used to measure the azimuth of celestial bodies by the equal altitude method and could also be used as protractor.
 The abridged or simplified armilla was used to measure the angle of the sun, as well as the position of any celestial body.
 The Ling Long Yi is similar to an abridged armilla except larger, more complex, and more accurate.
 Kublai Khan, after observing Guo's mastery of astronomy, ordered that he, Zhang, and Wang Xun make a more accurate calendar.
 They built 27 observatories throughout China in order to gain thorough observations for their calculations.
 In 1280, Guo completed the calendar, calculating a year to be 365.2425 days, just 26 seconds off the year's current measurement.
 In 1283, Guo was promoted to director of the Observatory in Beijing and, in 1292, he became the head of the Water Works Bureau.
 Throughout his life he also did extensive work with spherical trigonometry.
 After Kublai Khan's death, Guo continued to be an advisor to Kublai's successors, working on hydraulics and astronomy.